SaeedTaghavi/CS/docs/OS/midterm.md

     - **Software Interrupts**

-        Caused by software execution, e.g. signals, invalid memory access, division by zero, system calls.
+        <span style="color:red">Caused by software execution, e.g. signals, invalid memory access, division by zero, system calls.

     - **Performance Tuning**

-        A procedure that seeks to improve performance by removing bottlenecks.
+        <span style="color:red">A procedure that seeks to improve performance by removing bottlenecks.

     - **Mid-Term Scheduler** ($\leftrightarrow$ Long-Term Scheduler $\leftrightarrow$ Short-Term Scheduler)

-        - Swap processes in and out to control the degree of multiprogramming.
+        - <span style="color:red">Swap processes in and out to control the degree of multiprogramming.
         - ($\leftrightarrow$) Long-Term Scheduler:
             - Selects processes from this pool
-            - Loads theme into memory for execution
+            - Loads them into memory for execution
             - Controls the degree of multiprogramming (# processes).
             - Selects a good process mix of I/O-bound and CPU-bound.
         - ($\leftrightarrow$) Short-Term Scheduler: